 So How Long Should A Chapter Be?

 I can’t give you a definitive answer to this question.
-Not only is it your choice how you want to structure your story, it also depends on the length of your scenes, the genre you’re writing in, the age audience you’re targeting (younger and reluctant readers do better with shorter chapter length), and the overall pacing of your big story arc but also of the section of the novel that you’re working on at that moment (more on words per chapter here).
+Not only is it your choice how you want to structure your story, it also depends on the length of your scenes, the genre you’re writing in, the target audience you’re writing for (younger and reluctant readers do better with shorter chapter length), and the overall pacing of your big story arc but also of the section of the novel that you’re working on at that moment (more on words per chapter here).

 If the timing of your story and the passage of time between chapters makes sense, then it’s okay to skip over months between chapters.
 As long as you ground the reader once you begin the new chapter — so the reader knows exactly how much time has passed and when/where the reader is — you should be fine.
 (See my post on how to start a chapter for more on this idea.)
 But again, as long as it makes sense to the story and to your storytelling style.
 I, personally, would never leave my characters in limbo for months between chapters, but that’s because most of my stories are set in pretty small chunks of time — a few days to a few weeks — and so there’s not a lot of time to gloss over.
 Just like with “How long should a chapter be?”, it all comes down to the scope of your story and how you’re telling it.

 You Can’t Go Wrong With Carefully Considered Choices